omlonkar9714/rnvideoplayer/README.md

 5.playing list of videos within the videoplayer if list provided 6.move slider to seek at any part of the video 7.current time showing on controls
+8. detects orientation for the video and launches video in that mode (you can toggle later from ui)

 Im new to react native and enthusiastic about it.